 Our tip: Before you polish up your rough cut, show it to people whose opinions you can trust.
 It’s better that you find out what isn’t working now rather than when your audience is watching the final version.

 Ready to become more than a beginner?
-Study filmmaking at the New York Film Academy.
-Learn more about NYFA’s Film School.
+Study film and the entire process at the New York Film Academy.
+Learn more about NYFA’s Film School today!